njaladan/Etherball/README.md

 # Etherball 🎟

-Etherball is a simple lottery system composed of a back-end built with Node.js, Solidity, and Truffle to run on the Ethereum blockchain, and a front-end created using Bootstrap, Web3, and HTML+CSS.
-I made Etherball to try to get a grasp of the full-stack process behind creating Ethereum DApps.
+Etherball is a simple lottery web app with numerical tickets and a fixed jackpot built for the Ethereum blockchain.
+I made Etherball to experiment with and get a grasp of the full-stack process behind creating Ethereum DApps.

+The current link to use Etherball is https://lottery-ccadyzdork.now.sh, though this link is subject to change.

 ## Features
 Etherball features:

+ • Easy to purchase ticket interface (and prevention of duplicate tickets)

+ • Works with the Metamask wallet and Mist browser

+ • A simple but functional front-end built with Bootstrap

  • Integration with all major Ethereum testnets

- • Works with the Metamask wallet and Mist browser

- • Easy to purchase ticket interface (and prevention of duplicate tickets)

- • A simple but functional interface built with Bootstrap

- • A blockchain-based nondeterministic randomness generator
+ • A blockchain-based randomness generator to ensure fairness

-## Visit
-The current link to use Etherball is https://lottery-ccadyzdork.now.sh, though this link is subject to change.

-## Installation
-Installing Etherball to use on your machine is simple.
-First,

-`git clone`

-the repository to get the files onto your system.
-Next, install the necessary Node.js modules with

-`npm install`

-Create and place your mnemonic private key at the location

-`keystore/eth_keystore.txt`

-If you plan on changing the `Lottery.sol` source code, you'll want to

-`truffle migrate`

-Finally, to initialize and open the Node server,

-`npm run dev`

-## Other
- • The majority of the code powering the app is located in `contracts/Lottery.sol` and `src/js/app.js` - if you'd like to see how I edit it in any way, that's probably the place to go.

- • The source of randomness for this lottery system comes from a SHA-256 hash taken from the blockchain timestamp and number.

 ## Technologies Used
  • Truffle